epiliper/rumina/README.md

 reports describe coverage and depth of output files using `bedtools genomecov` via `pybedtools`.
 UMI groups with the least and most reads, respectively, as well as the number of UMI groups present before and after clustering, are also recorded.

+##### `--threads` (default = all)

+Specifies the number of number of threads RUMINA is allowed to use.
+Threads are spread across reference coordinates, as well as more expensive intra-coordinate calculations for grouping reads.

+By default, RUMINA will attempt to use all available threads (logical CPUs).
 #### Todo

 - establish UMI clustering methods for shotgun sequencing methods